Jessie Mueller: 2011–2016: Broadway debut, Waitress and initial success

 Mueller starred in Beautiful: The Carole King Musical, which opened on Broadway on January 12, 2014.
 She originated the title role of Carole King.
 She had performed this role in the try-out in San Francisco in 2013.
-Her performance won her the Drama Desk Award and Tony Award for Best Lead Actress in a Musical.
+Her performance won her the Drama Desk Award for Outstanding Actress in a Musical and Tony Award for Best Lead Actress in a Musical at the 68th Tony Awards.
 She left the Broadway production on March 6, 2015.
-On February 8, 2015, Mueller won the Grammy Award for Best Musical Theater Album (shared with Carole King (music and lyrics) and producers Jason Howland, Steve Sidwell, and Billy Jay Stein).
+On February 8, 2015, Mueller won the Grammy Award for Best Musical Theater Album (shared with Carole King (music and lyrics) and producers Jason Howland, Steve Sidwell, and Billy Jay Stein) at the 57th Annual Grammy Awards.

 On April 27, 2015, Mueller was the recipient of the Sarah Siddons Society Award at the Marriott Theatre in Lincolnshire, Illinois.

-Mueller reprised her role as Jenna in the musical adaptation of the film Waitress on Broadway, having previously played the role in a workshop of the musical in late 2014.
+Mueller reprised her role as Jenna Hunterson in the musical adaptation of the film Waitress on Broadway, having previously played the role in a workshop of the musical in late 2014.
 With music and lyrics by Sara Bareilles and direction by Diane Paulus, the musical began its out-of-town tryout at the American Repertory Theater in August 2015.
 Waitress opened on Broadway at the Brooks Atkinson Theatre on April 24, 2016.
-Mueller was nominated for awards including a Tony Award and a Drama Desk Award for her performance.
+Mueller was nominated for awards including a Tony Award at the 70th Tony Awards and a Drama Desk Award for her performance.
 Mueller also received critical praise for her performance.
 Charles Isherwood for the New York Times noted, "But it is when Ms. Mueller tears into the musical's climactic number, 'She Used to Be Mine,' that her talents are most fully and movingly harnessed...
 Ms. Mueller's vibrant performance of this gentle but wrenching song, featuring a melody that soars and then recedes in waves, is the high point of the show — and for that matter a high point of the Broadway season."
 Mueller left the production on March 26, 2017.
 Mueller's performance also earned her a 2016 Lilly Award for its message of female empowerment and safety.